 Many other virtual assistants offer some level of social media management, data entry, transcription or other tasks suited to their skill set.

 If you work for yourself as a virtual assistant, you can set your own hours and decide which job duties you’d like to do and which ones you don’t.

 Start your own business

 Most virtual assistant companies will have you work as a 1099 independent contractor.
 This means you’re a freelancer.
 You will not be provided healthcare or benefits.
 Some companies may offer to have you work as a remote employee which would give you whatever benefits that company offers to traditional employees.

 If you’re going to work as an independent contractor, you may want to consider starting your own business to cut out the middleman and maximize your full earning potential.
 You can look into filing as an LLC, C Corp, or S Corp – each choice offers different tax benefits.
 My business, The Sturm Agency, is an S Corp.

 - Build a website

 You can hire someone to do this for you or you can use a premade template option like Squarespace.
 My professional website was created on Squarespace and I highly recommend the platform; my site was easy to make and looks beautiful.
-Squarespace offers easily to install ecommerce plugins that allow you to sell through your website.
+Squarespace offers easy to install e-commerce plugins that allow you to sell through your website.
 If you’d prefer to invoice and manage your business through another program, I’d suggest Paypal.
 I use Paypal because it’s secure, widely used, and offers free invoicing.
 I track time with Toggl which allows me to print PDF reports.